m-creations/docker-openwrt-elastic/README.md

 ```

 ## Configuration Details

-the volume as /data cab be passed from outside of Docker container with -v switch.
+The volume `/data` can be passed from outside of Docker container with `-v` switch.
-The ports can be opened  with -p switch.
+The ports can be opened  with `-p` switch.

 This is a sample command line with custom parameters: